alem-platform/sprint-js/story01/bigint-brains/README.md

 # BigInt Brains

 Welcome to the league of BigInt Brains, where numbers too large for mortals must be handled with ease.
-Your mission is to sum two enormous integers using the arcane power of `BigInt`.
+Your mission is to sum two enormous integers using the arcane power of [BigInt](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/BigInt).

 ### Instructions: